willuhmjs/filelion/README.md

 ```

 ## Credits
-User @Zytekaron helped with some code refractoring
+User Zytekaron helped with some code refractoring